 17. How will payments be made?

 Payments will be made by electronic transfer directly into successful applicants bank accounts.
-Once you have made a claim please contact us with the following information:
+Once you have made a claim please contact IVARO with the following information:

-Account Payee Name, Account Number, Sort Code, Bank Name, Bank Address (and IBAN number for accounts outside of the ROI).
+Account Payee Name, Account Number, Sort Code, IBAN, BIC, Bank Name, Bank Address.

-It is anticipated that all payments will be made by December 18th.
+It is anticipated that all payments will be made by mid December.
 The royalties are modest in most cases, but well worth collecting, and represent an acknowledgment that secondary commercial uses of artists’ works should be remunerated.

 18. When is the deadline for claiming?

-Applications for RETURN 2013 can be made between October 21 and November 21
+Applications for RETURN 2014 can be made between September 1st and October 31.